yukihiratype2/sqflite_sqlcipher/README.md

 This is a fork from the plugin [sqflite](https://github.com/tekartik/sqflite).  **Up to date with version 1.1.7+1**

 This fork adds an optional parameter "password" to open encrypted databases.
+Everything else behaves like the `sqflite` plugin, same API.

 The SQLCipher version of the plugin is 4.10.
 If you try to open a database encrypted with a lower version of SQLCipher, the plugin will try to migrate it to a new version using the operation `PRAGMA cipher_migrate` (This automatic migration to version 4 is only done in Android.
 PR welcome for this feature in iOS).